antonisgiann/exerevnetes/README.md

     cmp.run() # run the comparator, which at the end displays the results

-    cmp.get_metrics() # returns the metrics dataframe sorted by precision
+    cmp.get_results() # returns the results dataframe sorted by precision

     cmp.get_best_clf(metric="precision_score") # returns the classifier that achieved the higher score on the metric (by default f1_score is being used)
 </ul>